Norm Thurston

 Poverty Reform

 • Utah invests hundreds of millions each year in alleviating poverty and addressing the symptoms, yet the problem seems to never go away.
 I have worked with many legislators and stakeholders to revise our approach to poverty to be more effective, with the goal of decreasing the number of families that depend on public assistance for their basic needs.
+This includes understanding best practices for breaking the cycle of intergenerational poverty.

 Public Health and Health System Reform